 Free Bonus: Download our step-by-step KonMari Cheat Sheet so you can easily organize everything in your home just like Marie Kondo.

-Pro Tip: If you’d like to donate to a different charity, check out our guide on where to donate your old clothes, books, furniture, toys, and more.
+If you’d like to donate your items, check out our guide on where to donate your old clothes, books, furniture, toys, and more.

 4. Set aside stuff to sell.